echeran/smile-of-murugan/webbook/chapter06.md

 (*karu*). *Karu*, he says (quoting *TP* 18 as authority), is "god, food, beast, tree, bird, drum, occupation, lyre and other items".

-Ideally, the *kuṟiňci* or mountainous region has Murukavēḷ as its god, its food is the five varieties of paddy and millet, the beasts are the tiger (panther), wild hog and elephant; the trees: eagle-wood, ebony, *Pterocarpus marsupium*, teak and the kino tree; typical
+Ideally, the *kuṟiñci* or mountainous region has Murukavēḷ as its god, its food is the five varieties of paddy and millet, the beasts are the tiger (panther), wild hog and elephant; the trees: eagle-wood, ebony, *Pterocarpus marsupium*, teak and the kino tree; typical